-Further Divisional information on funding for parental leave for research students can be found here.
+Further Divisional information on funding for parental leave for research students.

 16 Student support

 The University provides a number of specialist services which work to assist our students with any queries or concerns they may have regarding matters such as disabilities, childcare, counselling or careers advice.